cbrnr/bci-event-2021/README.md

 ### Installing Python
 Installing Python is simple:

-- On Windows and macOS, use the official installers from https://www.python.org/ (make sure to add Python to the path).
+- On Windows and macOS, use the [official installers](https://www.python.org/) (make sure to add Python to the path).
 - On Linux, use your package manager (you probably have Python already installed).

 ### Managing packages